Sullivan & Cromwell: History

 Founded in 1879 by Algernon Sydney Sullivan and William Nelson Cromwell, Sullivan & Cromwell advised John Pierpont Morgan during the creation of Edison General Electric (1882) and later guided key players in the formation of U.S. Steel (1901).
 Cromwell developed the concept of a holding company, persuading New Jersey to include it in state law and enabling companies incorporating there to avoid antitrust laws.
 The firm also worked with less-successful businesses during the volatile decades before the establishment of modern federal bankruptcy laws; it pioneered efforts to reorganize insolvent companies through what became known as the "Cromwell plan."
-Cromwell was called "the physician of Wall Street" for his ability to rescue failing companies.
+Cromwell attorney Rodgin Cohen was called "the physician of Wall Street" for his ability to rescue failing companies.

 The post-World War I era saw an expanded need for financing.
 Sullivan & Cromwell designed many of the equity and debt agreements used during this period, including 94 loan agreements to European borrowers during one seven-year period.
 The firm's business expanded substantially during the 1930s, when it began to represent companies facing increased regulation and became for a time the world's biggest law firm.
 During the Great Depression and its aftermath, the firm litigated in the newly emerging fields of shareholder derivatives, antitrust actions, federal income tax law, and registration under the Securities Act of 1933.
 The firm developed the first major registration statement under the Securities Act of 1933 and influenced the development of tax law in the mutual fund industry.